HawksHail/Bakery-back/README.md

 * GET `/order/<id>` - Returns an order with the id.
 Must be owned by yourself or have `view:order` permission.
 * GET `/order/customer/<customer id>` - Returns a list of all orders for a customer.
 Must be owned by yourself or have `view:order` permission.
-* PUT `/order` - Updates a order from JSON body.
+* PUT `/order` - Updates an order from JSON body.
 Must have `update:order` permission.
 * DELETE `/order/<id>` - Deletes an order with specified id.
 Must have `delete:order` permission.

 ##### Order Details